-The Tanana Chiefs Conference Infrastructure Division encompasses TCC’s housing, community energy and village broadband programs.
-The division works collaboratively across the interior region with tribes and remote communities to finance and implement projects that focus on the deployment of critical energy, housing, community facility and broadband needs that are vital to the success and longevity of our member tribes.
+The Tanana Chiefs Conference Community Infrastructure Department encompasses TCC’s housing, community energy and village broadband programs.
+The department works collaboratively across the interior region with tribes and remote communities to finance and implement projects that focus on the deployment of critical energy, housing, community facility and broadband needs that are vital to the success and longevity of our member tribes.

-Tanana Chiefs Conference Infrastructure Division mission is to develop and deliver appropriate, resilient infrastructure that allows interior Alaskan tribes to grow and prosper.
+The mission of Tanana Chiefs Conference Community Infrastructure Department is to develop and deliver appropriate, resilient infrastructure that allows interior Alaskan tribes to grow and prosper.

 We strive to provide access to modern, sustainable infrastructure that advances tribal goals.